Adam Yauch: Other independent work

 He directed the 2008 film Gunnin' For That #1 Spot about eight high school basketball prospects at the Boost Mobile Elite 24 Hoops Classic at Rucker Park in Harlem, New York City.

 Yauch produced Build a Nation (2007), the comeback album from hardcore/punk band Bad Brains.
 When Bad Brains released Into the Future (2012), the band dedicated the album to Yauch, their longtime friend and backer, who had died several months previously.

 In addition, Oscilloscope Laboratories also distributed Kelly Reichardt's Wendy and Lucy (2008), Oren Moverman's The Messenger (2009), and Lynne Ramsay's We Need To Talk About Kevin (2011).

 Personal life and views

 Yauch was a practicing Buddhist.
 He became an important voice in the Tibetan independence movement, creating the Milarepa Fund, a nonprofit organization devoted to Tibetan independence and organized several benefit concerts to support the cause, including the Tibetan Freedom Concert.

-In 1995, while attending a speech by the Dalai Lama at Harvard University, he met his wife, Tibetan American Dechen Wangdu.
-They married in 1998 and had a daughter the same year.
+Yauch dated actress Lisa Ann Cabasa in the late 1980s and early 1990s.
+He and Cabasa directed the video for the Beastie Boys song Jimmy James.
+In 1995, while attending a speech by the Dalai Lama at Harvard University, Yauch met Dechen Wangdu.
+They married in 1998 and had a daughter that year.

 In 1998, during the MTV Video Music Awards, when receiving the Video Vanguard Award, Yauch condemned America's wars in Muslim countries and prejudice against Muslims and Arabs.